mehstruslehpy/Documents/Lisp/argBuilderFirstOrder/README.md

 # common.lisp:
 Lisp functions and variables common to all scripts
 # prettyPrint.lisp:
-Calls the functions from common.lisp, calling this function will print an argument in a command line friendly format
+A script that calls the functions from common.lisp, running this script will print an argument in a command line friendly format
 # prettyPrintToTex.sh:
 A bash/sed script to generate a tex file from the prettyprint.lisp script
 # TexConvenienceScript.sh: